jcalbo/cybersecurity-news-feed/README.md

 docker-compose up frontend      # Port 8501
 ```

-## 🔐 Security Considerations
+## Security Considerations

-- The Elasticsearch instance in this setup has security disabled for development
-- For production, enable X-Pack security and use authentication
+- For production, we should enable X-Pack security and use authentication
 - Configure firewalls to restrict access to internal services
 - Use HTTPS for frontend-backend communication in production

-## 📝 Development
+## Development

 ### Adding New Dependencies